 Why press on nails??

 Press on nails are a brilliant way to get a manicure just as good as attending a salon booking!
 If applied correctly, they last the same length of time, your nails grow the same speed as they would with acrylics or an overlay at the salon, instead of having an infill you can soak off and reapply!
 If soaked off with acetone, your press ons will melt so you would need to apply a new set if this method is used.
 Your natural nails will be a lot healthier using press ons vs acrylic or gel directly on your natural nails.
 Press ons are also fantastic for those who cannot wear nails to work or for certain periods.
 They can be taken off and reused whenever you want!
 The price of press ons is also a no brainer!
-My press ons are all made using salon quality gels and acrylics but instead of having to pay £40+ in the salon for a plain set, a plain set of press ons is just £14.99!
+My press ons are all made using salon quality gels and acrylics but instead of having to pay £40+ in the salon for a plain set, a plain set of press ons is just on average £14.99!
 AND they can be reused if soaked off using the oil or warm water methods or by using glue tabs!

 Pros & Cons